POSTED ON Feb 6, 2020 7:15:00 AM / by Real Property Associates

 Moving into your next phase of life in Seattle is exciting—but you have decisions to make.
-Leaving a house behind means you've probably been asking yourself this question a lot as moving day draws near: "Should I rent my Seattle home, or sell it?"
+Leaving a house behind means you've probably been asking yourself this question a lot as moving day draws near: "Should I rent my home or sell it?"

 The best thing for your Seattle home—and your finances—depends on your needs and the market.
-If renting your home is the best option, you'll need to either know the ins-and-outs of prepping your property or find a professional Seattle property management company who does.
-If you absolutely need to sell, shoot for a seller's market to yield the best returns.Free Property Listing Checklist
+If renting your home is the best option, you'll need to either know how to find tenants and prep your property renters or find a professional Seattle property management company that does.

 As an expert property manager in Seattle, we admit that we think renting is the right call.
 This is because a rental property supports your long-term wealth and financial security far more than a quick sale.
-How do you determine which option is right for you?
-Ask yourself some of the following questions.
+So, how do you determine which option is right for you?
+Keep reading for insights into making the best decision to rent out or sell your home.

 Reasons to Rent Your Seattle Home

-• Long-term rental property income can be an excellent addition to what you currently enjoy from your career.
+• Long-term rental property income can be an excellent addition to what you currently enjoy in your career.

 • Your home continues to appreciate—while you earn rental income.
 Making money off your property while the markets hit their peak is like getting paid to wait!